ItsAfjal-Developer/Landing-Page---Dog-Pet-Care/README.md

 ## Screenshots

-Below is a Preview of **Landing Page - Dog Pet Store**, Showcasing the Layout and Styling implemented Using pure HTML , CSS & Javascript.
+Below is a Preview of **Landing Page - Dog Pet Store**, Showcasing the Layout and Styling implemented Using pure HTML , CSS and Javascript.
 The Design focuses on Clean Structure, Responsiveness and Modern Styling.

 <img src="images/Screenshot.png" alt="Landing Page - Dog Pet Store Preview" width="100%" />